Introduction

 - Your age — collected at registration to confirm you are 18 or over.
 Paper Boat is an adult platform.
 Age is not displayed to other users.

-- Your password — all users set a Paper Boat password regardless of registration method.
+- Your password — if you register directly with your email address, you set a Paper Boat password at registration.
 Passwords are stored using bcrypt one-way hashing and cannot be read by us.
+If you register via Google Sign-In or Apple Sign In, no Paper Boat password is created — authentication is handled entirely by your chosen provider.

 Where you register via Google Sign-In or Apple Sign In, we also receive and store a unique provider ID from Google or Apple.
 This is used to verify your identity when you sign in using those services.
 No other data is requested from those providers beyond what is listed above.